mladenk42/Pytorch-text-classifier/README.md

 Implementation of text classification in pytorch using CNN/GRU/LSTM.

 This is an in-progress implementation.
-It is fully functional, but  many of the settings are currently hard-coded and it needs some serious refactoring.
+It is fully functional, but  many of the settings are currently hard-coded and it needs some serious refactoring before it can be reasonably useful to the community.
 I was learning pytorch through writing this code, so, in retrospect, there definitely are parts I should have written differently.

 Instructions to run the code (to be executed from the project root folder):
 1) unpack the demo_data archive, this will cause a ./demo_data folder with some files to appear